The Top 10 Famous Diamonds In The WorldBy Gemone Diamonds

 273.85 Carats, found at the Premier Mine, in July 1986.
-The ‘Centenary’ diamond weighed 599.10 carats in the rough.
-Together with a limited select team, master-cutter Gabi Tolkowsky took almost three years to complete its transformation into the world’s most modern cut, largest, top-color, flawless diamond.
+The ‘Centenary’ diamond weighed 599.10 carats in its rough form.
+Together with a limited elite team, master-cutter Gabi Tolkowsky took almost three years to complete its transformation into the world’s most modern cut, largest, top-color, flawless diamond.

-Possessing 247 facets – 164 on the stone and 83 on its girdle – the aptly-named ‘Centenary’ diamond have a weight of 273.85 carats, and is only surpassed in size by the 530.20 carat ‘Great Star of Africa’ & the 317.40 carat ‘Lesser Star of Africa’, both of which are set into the British Crown Jewels.
+Number 3 in our Top 10 Famous Diamonds in the world list, possessing 247 facets – 164 on the stone and 83 on its girdle, the aptly-named ‘Centenary’ diamond has a weight of 273.85 carats, and is only surpassed in size by the 530.20 carat ‘Great Star of Africa’ & the 317.40 carat ‘Lesser Star of Africa’, both of which are set into the British Crown Jewels.
 The ‘Centenary’ diamond was revealed, suitably at the Tower of London in May 1991.

 4. The Regent

 It first adorned the band of Louis XV’s silver gilt crown (in the Louvre) at his coronation in 1722, bustling then to Louis XVI’s crown in 1775.
-Later in 1801, it figured on the end of the First Consul’s sword (Fontainebleau, Musée Napoléon 1st), & then on the Emperor’s two-edged sword in 1812.
-In 1825 it was worn on the top at the coronation of Charles x, and during the Second Empire, it embellished the “Grecian diadem” of Empress Eugenie.
+Later in 1801, it figured at the end of the First Consul’s sword (Fontainebleau, Musée Napoléon 1st), and then on the Emperor’s two-edged sword in 1812.
+In 1825 it was worn on top throughout the coronation of Charles X, and during the Second Empire, it embellished the “Grecian diadem” of Empress Eugenie.
 It can be observed today at the Louvre in Paris.